PHLAK/authelia-compose/README.md

          git clone git@github.com:PHLAK/authelia-compose.git

-  2. Initialize the configuration files
+  2. Initialize the configuration and secrets files

           make init

-     or manually run the commands in `Makefile`

-  3. Set the environment variables in `.env`
+  4. Set environment variables in `.env` and secret values in the `volumes/secrets/*` files

-  4. Set service-specific environment variables by editing the files found in the `environment.d` directory (optional)
+  5. Set service-specific environment variables by editing the files found in the `environment.d` directory (optional)

-  5. Add your Authelia config to `volumes/config/configuration.yaml`

   6. Run `docker compose config` to validate and confirm your configuration